giovannellilab/giovannellilab_protocols/README.md

 The protocols are released under a [Creative Common CC0 1.0 Universal (CC0 1.0) Public Domain Dedication](https://github.com/giovannellilab/protocols/blob/master/LICENSE).
 You do not need to link back to us or give credit in any way if you use our protocols, but of course, citing the DOI of the Giovannelli Lab Protocols release or the relevant paper where you have found the protocol is greatly appreciated!

 ## Credits
-If you decide to cite us, besides the specific paper where you have found the protocol you have been using please cite:
+If you decide to cite us, besides the specific paper where you have found the protocol please cite also:

 *Giovannelli, D and the Giovanelli Lab members.
 2020.
 Digital collection of the wet bench, field and in silico protocols used by the Giovannelli Lab. doi: 10.5281/zenodo.3723306*